Cuber01/Wally/README.md

 # Wally

-Wally is a dynamically typed programming language developed primarily for learning purposes.
+Wally is a dynamically typed programming language styled primarily after C and featuring modern programming patterns such as OOP.
-The goal is to make a language that is usable to as high degree as possible and code something in it.

-There's no documentation at the moment, but you can learn the basics by looking into the `scripts/` directory.
+You can try it out now [in your browser!](https://cuber01.github.io/wally-web/)

+It's also possible to make [games in it.](https://github.com/Cuber01/fenko-wally)

+The documentation can be found at [the wiki](https://github.com/Cuber01/Wally/wiki).

 # Running